 When your business is a procurer (buyer) of goods, services, or works

 For example the New Zealand Government’s procurement rule on ‘Improving conditions for New Zealand workers’ is increasing expectations on business.
-It says that for some contracts, government agencies must require their suppliers (and their domestic supply chains) to ensure and prove that they comply with all relevant employment standards, and health and safety requirements.
+For some contracts, government agencies must require their suppliers (and their domestic supply chains) to ensure and prove that they comply with all relevant employment standards, and health and safety requirements.

 On an international level, there is increased focus on compliance throughout supply chains.
 Assuring continued compliance is now a key part of New Zealand’s brand reputation overseas, for sustainability and integrity.

 End-to-end assurance systems and processes (external link) can help assure you that conditions in your supply chain will not negatively impact on your organisation’s reputation or sales revenue.
 Key steps are set out below.